 or else you do not observe them.”

-Based on this simple but powerful observation, the underlying philosophy of our company, Arkad’s Lesson, as well as the theme for all the resources found on the company’s ChoosingWealth.com and WealthLiteracyInstitute.com websites is summarized in three simple words: Learn and Do.
+Maybe when it comes to money and life, winging it is best left to the birds.
+Based on this simple but powerful observation, the underlying philosophy of our company, Arkad’s Lesson, as well as the theme for all the resources found on the company’s ChoosingWealth.com and WealthLiteracyInstitute.com websites is summarized in our motto’s three simple words: Learn and Do.

 Wing it, or wealth literacy?